nodejs/node/doc/api/async_hooks.md

 * `id` {number}

-When an asynchronous operation is triggered (such as a TCP server receiving a new connection) or completes (such as writing data to disk) a callback is called to notify Node.
+When an asynchronous operation is initiated (such as a TCP server receiving a new connection) or completes (such as writing data to disk) a callback is called to notify the user.
 The `before()` callback is called just before said callback is executed. `id` is the unique identifier assigned to the resource about to execute the callback.